 • and coordination between notaries, banks, lawyers and experts.

-Fairway Luxury Real Estate supports French and international clients in their high end real estate acquisitions in Paris, through an approach combining market analysis, legal security and wealth understanding of transactions.
+Fairway Luxury Real Estate supports its French and international clients in their high-end real estate acquisitions in Paris, with an approach combining market analysis, legal security and patrimonial understanding of transactions.

 FAQ

 Yes.
-There are no nationality restrictions for buying real estate in France.
+There is no nationality restriction on buying real estate in France.

-Can you buy property in France without being a French tax resident?
+Can you buy in France without being a French tax resident?

-What down payment is required to buy luxury real estate?
+How much contribution is required to buy high-end real estate?

-Banks generally require between 10% and 30% down payment depending on the buyer’s profile and tax residence.
+Banks generally require between 10% and 30% contribution depending on the buyer’s profile and tax residence.

 Around 7% to 8% of the net seller price for older properties.